KarolinaGa/How_to_Start_a_Podcast/Editing .md

 When you’re done recording it’s time to edit.

-This is Edit Toolbar, it allows you to cut, silence, and much more.
+This is **Edit Toolbar**, it allows you to cut, silence, and much more.

 ![Edit Toolbar](assets/images/Audacity_Edit_Toolbar.png)